 - Be sure your knives are sharp.
 Yes, that sounds counter-intuitive for working in the kitchen with newbies.
 But when you use dull knives, you have to push much harder.
 And if you miss…Yikes!
 The resulting blood-shed will scare everyone away from the kitchen.

-When you are ready for your child to practice his cutting, be sure that you are cooking something delicious.
+When you are ready for your child to practice his knife skills, be sure that you are cooking something delicious.
 There is nothing like a little yummy incentive to do a good job.
 In my cooking camps this summer, we worked on our knife skills by making refrigerator pickles.
-These knives from Curious Chef are sharp enough to cut through food, but won’t cut through fingers!
+These knives from Curious Chef are sharp enough to cut through food, but won’t cut through fingers – a perfect intro to knife skills for kids.
+Sign up using the form below to get a special 10% off Discount Code on Curious Chef knives!

-Some last minute advice, from my friend Jackie.
+Some last minute advice on knife skills, from my friend Jackie.
 The last time I saw her was at the farmer’s market just after her emergency room visit with her son.
 She says, “to never forget to put away the knife and strawberries if you have an “I can do it myself” four year old nearby.
 Her son Jackson’s advise is, “don’t cut your thumb when using a knife.”